psychemedia/storytelling-notes/undutiful-daughter.md

 ```

 Several variations of the ballad of *Bonnie Annie* also appear as *The Banks of the Green Willow* and have been collected as part of an extensive songbook on the [*Musical Traditions*](https://www.mustrad.org.uk/) website: [*The Banks of the Green Willow*](https://www.mustrad.org.uk/songbook/banks_gw.htm).
-The copyright notice seeks permission as well as attribution as paert of the reproduction rights, so... too much overhead for me.
-The content is only a click away...

 ## The Old Woman of Norwood